Nanasaki-Ai/Crosswalk/README.md

  - Download the full dataset and continue.
 You can download the data through [Baidu Disk](https://pan.baidu.com/s/1OrlSCXYRVd35eXw2Pry8nA?pwd=985x).

+ - You can also download the Crosswalk dataset via Figshare.
+Due to upload size limitations, we split the dataset into three parts, each containing 40 videos.
+This means you will need to download all three parts separately:

+&nbsp;&nbsp;&nbsp;&nbsp; Part 1: **video_001.avi~video_040.avi** &nbsp;&nbsp; [Download](https://figshare.com/articles/dataset/video_001_avi_video_040_avi/29983897)

+&nbsp;&nbsp;&nbsp;&nbsp; Part 2: **video_041.avi~video_080.avi** &nbsp;&nbsp; [Download](https://figshare.com/articles/dataset/video_041_avi_video_080_avi/30050131)

+&nbsp;&nbsp;&nbsp;&nbsp; Part 3: **video_081.avi~video_120.avi** &nbsp;&nbsp; [Download](https://figshare.com/articles/dataset/video_081_avi_video_120_avi/30051331)

  - You can **directly download our preprocessed data for reproduction**.

+ - Since upgrading Google Drive storage requires additional fees, which are currently beyond our budget, we are unable to share the full Crosswalk dataset via Google Drive at this time.
+We sincerely apologize for any inconvenience.

+If researchers are still interested in obtaining the dataset through Google Drive, we kindly ask that:

+&nbsp;&nbsp;&nbsp;&nbsp; *You provide a Google account with more than 50GB of available storage (along with temporary access credentials).
+We will upload the dataset to this account, after which you are free to change the password.*

+&nbsp;&nbsp;&nbsp;&nbsp; *You agree to keep sharing the Crosswalk dataset as a public resource for the community.*

+Our goal is to leverage community efforts to provide a more convenient way for everyone to access the dataset.
+Beyond this approach, we currently have no plans to host the entire dataset on our own Google Drive.
+We appreciate your understanding and support.

 ## Dataset Annotations